schwabe/ics-openvpn/doc/README.txt

 - Install ndk (Version r9 is tested and used by me)
 - Make sure that ndk-build is in your build path.

-Do ./misc/build-native.(sh|bat) in the root directory of the project.
+Do cd main;./misc/build-native.(sh|bat) in the root directory of the project.
 After that build the project using "gradle build" (Or use Android Studio).
-Building with Eclipse *might* still work but has not beeen teseted for a long time.
+The project is converted to gradle and building with Eclipse is no longer supported.

 FAQ